Training Guide

 Credit: Drug Policy Alliance

-What are supervised consumption services (SCS)?
+What are overdose prevention centers (OPCs), also known as supervised consumption services (SCS)?

+OPCs?
 SCS?
 SIF?
 DCR?

-Supervised consumptions services go by other names that may or may not have differences in their operations…
+Overdose prevention centers go by other names that may or may not have differences in their operations…